What Is Leverage in Trading? A Beginner’s Guide

 Brokers often have strict policies on margin requirements.
 Knowing the difference between initial margin and maintenance margin is key to managing your trades safely.

-4.3.
-What is Liquidation?
+4.2.
+What is liquidation?

 Liquidation occurs when your losses consume your margin.
 The broker forcibly closes your trades to prevent further losses.
 This can happen faster than expected in volatile markets.

-Tip: Always monitor your margin level and use stop-losses.
+Tip: Always monitor your margin level and use stop losses.

 5. Risk management when using leverage

-If you’re asking what is leverage in trading and how to use it safely, risk management is your answer.
+If you’re asking what leverage is in trading and how to use it safely, risk management is your answer.
 To succeed with leverage, you must approach it with discipline and structure.
 It’s not just about making trades, but managing risk like a professional.

 5.1.
 Set stop-loss orders